viperproject/bitbucket-issue-migration/README.md

 # Bitbucket To Github Migration

 Warning: use at your own risk, comes with no warranty or liability of any kind.

+Although the scripts in this repository are mainly targeted at migrating a Bitbucket Mercurial repo to GitHub (using git), [this section](#git-on-Bitbucket-to-git-on-GitHub-Migration) describes migrating a git repository from Bitbucket to GitHub.

+The GitHub access token has to have at least the following privileges: gist, repo, write:discussion.

+## Mercurial on Bitbucket to git on GitHub Migration

 * Create a GitHub repository with the same name (URL) of the original repository in BitBucket.
 * Copy the description of the repository.